theonethread/falkor-auth-server/readme.md

 ### **YAML**

-If the DB option does not start with `mongodb+srv://`, the application will assume relative path to a `.yml` file with the structure:
+If compiled in debug mode and the DB option does not start with `mongodb+srv://`, the application will assume relative path to a `.yml` file with the structure:

 ```yaml
 users: